tymyrddin/red-escalation/source/docs/windows/passwords.md

 ### Powershell history

 Whenever a user runs a command using Powershell, it gets stored into a file that keeps a memory of past commands.
-If a user runs a command that includes a password directly as part of the Powershell command line, it can later be retrieved
+If a user runs a command that includes a password directly as part of the Powershell command line, it can later be retrieved.

 In the `cmd.exe` prompt: